OpenNebula/addon-lxcone/Guide.md

 #### Note
-> We built and tested this drivers with the frontend installed on Ubuntu 14.04 (Trusty Tahr) and the nodes on Debian 8 (Jessie)
+> We built and tested these drivers with both the frontend and the nodes installed on Ubuntu 14.04 (Trusty Tahr) and Debian 8 (Jessie), the 4 combinations work OK.

 [LXC](https://linuxcontainers.org/lxc/)
 is a userspace interface for the Linux kernel containment features.
 Through a powerful API and simple tools, it lets Linux users easily create and manage system or application containers.